Prostate Cancer Prevention: Common Foods That Can Lower Your Risk

 Tomatoes are another super food in the fight against cancer.
 Certified family physician and medical doctor, Joel Fuhrman, a New York Times best-selling author and expert on nutrition and natural healing, advised that adding more cooked tomatoes to your diet can help to lower the risk of developing prostate cancer.
 Fuhrman stated, “several studies revealed that those who consumed the most tomato-based foods reduced their total risks of prostate cancer by 35-percent and their risk of advanced prostate cancer by 50 percent.”
 Antioxidants such as lycopene, which are found in tomatoes, protect against cell damage usually caused by cancer.
 According to Fuhrman cooked tomatoes are preferred because they contain higher levels of lycopene than raw tomatoes.
 Other fruits that contain lycopene include: mangoes, watermelon, and guavas.

-Low on nutrients?
-Take vitamin D supplements to help give your body the nutrients it needs! #REPRESENTMENSHEALTH

-Did you know that prostate cancer is one of the most common types of cancer in men? #TheMoreYouKnow #REPRESENTMENSHEALTH
+obtain the recommended amount of nutrients to keep your body healthy and are especially recommended for those who have a low nutrient deficiency.

-Prostate Cancer Prevention: Common Foods That Can Lower Your Risk was originally published on majic945.com
+Prostate Cancer Prevention: Common Foods That Can Lower Your Risk was originally published on blackamericaweb.com